Frequently Asked Questions

 Students whose cumulative GPA rises to or above 2.0 will be considered returned to good academic standing.
 Students whose cumulative GPA remains below 2.0 but their semester GPA is 2.5 or above will remain on probation until the cumulative GPA reaches 2.0.

 Academic probation does not restrict students from taking summer or winter courses.
-Student GPA is checked at the end of each semester after grades are recorded.
-It is possible to get off academic probation after completion of a summer or winter course/s if the student’s cumulative GPA rises to 2.0 or above.
-Speak with your academic advisor to run GPA calculations to see if one or two courses could help you return to Good Academic Standing.
+Students’ GPA is checked at the end of each semester after grades are recorded.
+It is possible to get off academic probation after completion of a summer or winter course if the student’s cumulative GPA rises to 2.0 or above.
+Speak with your academic advisor to explore GPA calculations to see if one or two courses could help you return to Good Academic Standing.
+Remember, only Virginia Tech courses impact your Virginia Tech GPA.
+Transfer credit will not change your Virginia Tech GPA.

-This will be dependent on your college, however University Studies students are required to meet with their probationary advisor four times during the semester.
-If the student does not meet with their advisor a hold will be placed on their account preventing future adding and dropping of courses.
+This depends on your college; however, University Studies majors are required to meet with their advisor while on probation.
+We recommend four times throughout the semester while on probation.
+If the student does not meet with their advisor, a hold may be placed on their account preventing future adding and dropping of courses.

-An Incomplete grade will not affect your cumulative or semester GPA and your probationary status until you complete the course and a final grade is recorded.
+An Incomplete grade does not affect your cumulative or semester GPA.
+Your probationary status will remain the same until your GPA changes.

 Not necessarily, if you have to retake several courses because of college requirements or choose to change major then you have the potential to have a postponed graduation date but it is not a guarantee.
 You can reach out to your advisor to go over your planned graduation timeline and you can also use Hokie GPS and DARS found in HokieSpa to determine if probation affected your graduation.

-If you change your major to an unrestricted major you will be able to transfer to that major and they will take you as a probationary student.
-You will have to follow your new college's requirements for probationary students.
-If you are wanting to transfer to a restricted major you will need to be off probation because GPA requirements for application are 2.0 or above.
+If you apply to change your major to an unrestricted major, you should be able to transfer to that major as a probationary student.
+Then you will follow your new college's requirements for probationary students.
+If you want to apply to a restricted major, you will need to wait to apply when you are back in good academic standing.
+The requirements for all restricted majors include a minimum cumulative GPA of 2.0 or higher to apply.

 All restricted majors have a minimum GPA requirement of 2.0 or above to apply.
-If you are on probation, then you will not meet the GPA requirement until a future semester.
+If you are on probation, you will not meet the minimum GPA requirement to apply that semester.

 Academic probation has the potential to affect financial aid if the aid requires the student to meet certain GPA requirements.
 Contact information for the Scholarship and Financial Aid office.

 VT has many resources that can be useful to students.
-Academic resources include Student Success Center, The Writing Center, Career and Professional Development, Professor’s office hours, meet with your advisors.
-Health resources include Cook Counseling, Schiffert Health Center, Services with Students with Disabilities, and/or Dean of Students.
+Academic resources include the Student Success Center, The Writing Center, Services for Students with Disabilities, Career and Professional Development, Professor’s office hours, and meeting with your advisors.
+Health resources include Cook Counseling, Schiffert Health Center, Hokie Wellness, and Dean of Students.